 Professor Charles Cui is Professor of Marketing at the School of Management and Marketing, Westminster Business School.
-He serves on the Editorial Board of the journal International Marketing Review and his work has been published in leading journals, including the Journal of International Business Studies, European Journal of Marketing, International Marketing Review, Journal of Business Research and the Journal of Business Ethics.
+He serves on the Editorial Board of the journal International Marketing Review and his work has been published in leading journals, including the Journal of International Business Studies, European Journal of Marketing and the Journal of Business Ethics.

 Jenny Evans is Head of Research and Scholarly Communications at the University of Westminster with previous posts as Research Information Manager at Middlesex University, Liaison Librarian at Imperial College London and in the Library Advisory Services of the State University of Western Australia.

-Philippa Grand is Press Manager for the University of Westminster Press.
-She has twenty years’ experience working in academic publishing, including as Global Editorial Director for Social Sciences at Palgrave Macmillan, as well as roles at Manchester University Press, Routledge, Emerald Publishing and Bristol University Press.
+Philippa Grand is Press Manager for the UWP.
+She has 20 years’ experience working in academic publishing, including as Global Editorial Director for Social Sciences at Palgrave Macmillan, as well as roles at Manchester University Press, Routledge, Emerald Publishing and Bristol University Press.
 She completed her PhD in Modern British History at University of Manchester in 2002.

-Professor Catherine Loveday is Professor of Pyschology at University of Westminster.
-She is author of The Secret World of the Brain and frequently appears as an expert psychologist on BBC Radio 4’s All in the Mind, as well as many other radio and television programmes.
+Professor Catherine Loveday is Professor of Pyschology at the University of Westminster.
+She is the author of The Secret World of the Brain and frequently appears as an expert psychologist on BBC Radio 4’s All in the Mind.
 Her research focuses on the neuropsychology of memory and on music in the brain.
 She is an active member of the British Psychology Society.